tbensky/Prolog-IDE/README.md

 where ``<goal-name>`` is the Prolog goal you'd like to execute.
 The `% goal: ` is a target string the Python web-server looks for, before sending your code out to SWI Prolog.

+Currently, your code is saved to a file called `file.pl` in the same location as the files above.

 # To do

 * Work on syntax highlighting in codemirror.
+* Some kind of Save and file system